ecmendenhall/udacity-keybindings/README.md

 ## About
 This userscript enables Vim and Emacs keybindings for Udacity's embedded [CodeMirror](http://codemirror.net/)  IDE.
-No longer will your code be littered with stray 'i's and 'dd's!
+No longer will your code be littered with stray `i`s and `dd`s!

 ## Installation
 Firefox: [click here](https://github.com/ecmendenhall/udacity-keybindings/raw/master/udacity-extended-keybindings.user.js)
 to install.

 Chrome: [click here](https://github.com/ecmendenhall/udacity-keybindings/raw/master/udacity-extended-keybindings.user.js)
 to download the script.
-Open your [extension settings](chrome://extensions/).
+Open your extension settings (chrome://extensions/).
 Drag the file over the window and drop to install.

 This script is also available on [userscripts.org](http://userscripts.org/scripts/show/156966).